RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 ### Shared %

 Ancestry:
-No per cent shared DNA number provided.
-Leave it blank.
+If <1%,  leave it blank.

 ### Largest Seg (cM)